openebs/.github/README.md

     * LocalPV-HostPath
     * LocalPV-Device
 <BR>
-'Note': Our Roadmap plans to provide a new K8s Local-PV entity called 'Hyper-Local-PV'.<BR>
+Note: Our Roadmap plans to provide a new K8s Local-PV entity called Hyper-Local-PV.<BR>
 This new innovative K8s volume type allows High performance Maystor block storage devices to be deployed and accessed as Local Non-replicated Local-PV's and inherrit all the Enterprise Data Mgmt capabilities of Maystor Replciaetd farbic voluems (while operating in non-replciated node local mode).
 Please see the roadmap for details.